Disney fans have factors to consider when planning their vacation.

 July might be even more popular than June at Walt Disney World.
 The Independence Day holiday can draw some of the biggest crowds of the year.

-This year, the EPCOT International Food & Wine Festival began in the middle of July, too.
+EPCOT’s International Food & Wine Festival usually begins in the middle of July, too.
 Between these two popular events and almost all schools being out for summer break in July, this is the most popular and crowded month to visit Disney World.

 What is your favorite month to visit Disney World?
 Let us know in the comments.